reberfla/home-data-collector/README.md

 To store all data (not only timeseries data), a surrealdb instance is used.
 Collection of the timeseries data is managed by a collector service that requests the sensor data at equal intervals and ingests them through the backend REST API's.

 ## Notes
-This project is not finished and still under development.
+This project is not finished yet and still under development.

 ## Deployment

-In the end the Project should run in a K3S cluster.
 In the current phase it is designed to run on a single host with docker-compose.
 ### Dependencies

 * docker (see install [here](https://docs.docker.com/engine/install/))